RELIABILITY CENTERED MAINTENANCE IMPLEMENTATION

 The Cement Institute will provide expertise in the implementation of the Reliability Centered Maintenance implementation by:

-- Providing assistance in the preparation of the asset identification
+- Assisting in the preparation of the asset identification

-- Providing assistance in the preparation of the asset critical analysis
+- Assisting in the preparation of the critical asset analysis

 - Definition of the strategies

 - Maintenance execution strategy